U.S. Figure Skating has updated its testing names and structure. Learn more:

-While competitive skaters are required to participate in the U.S. Figure Skating test structure in order to compete in qualifying competitions, recreational skaters may opt to take tests as a means of continually challenging themselves and their skating abilities.
-Tests are available in moves in the field, free skating, pairs and ice dance, and a separate track is available for adults age 21 and older.
+While competitive skaters are required to participate in the U.S. Figure Skating test structure in order to compete, all skaters may opt to take tests as a means of continually challenging themselves and their skating abilities.
+Tests are available in skating skills, singles, pairs and ice dance, and a separate track is available for adults age 21 and older.
 As a skater advances, the tests become more difficult, so each test passed is a definite cause for celebration.

 U.S. Figure Skating Gold Medalists

-Passing the final test in a given test pathway earns a skater the designation of U.S. Figure Skating Gold Medalist.
-Skaters can earn multiple gold medalist designations over the course of their skating careers.
+Passing the final test earns a skater the designation of U.S. Figure Skating Gold Medalist.
+Skaters can earn multiple gold designations over the course of their skating careers.

 - 2020 Gold Tests